Crashedmind/PlantUMLHitchhikersGuide/_sources/procedures/procedures.rst.txt

 Keyword Arguments
 ===============================================================================

-Current macros are polymorphic e.g. macros are defined twich with a different number of arguments.
+Current macros are polymorphic e.g. macros are defined twice with a different number of arguments.

 However, the ordering of the arguments is hardcoded e.g. first parameter is "alias".